friends-of-freeswitch/switchio/docs/apps.rst

 Call Applications
 =================
+Switchy supports writing and composing call control *applications* written in pure Python.
+Apps are somewhat analogous to `extensions`_ in *FreeSWITCH*'s xml dialplan interface but aren't necessarily triggered using dialed number pattern matching and can additionally be activated using any `channel variable`_ or `event type`_ of your choosing.

+Switchy's *apps* are quite powerful by offering very detailed call control and flexibility using *FreeSWITCH*'s native event system and api - `ESL`_.
-Switchy supports composing *applications* written in pure python which roughly correspond to the actions taken by `extensions` in *FreeSWITCH*'s xml dialplan interface.
-In fact, Switchy's *apps* offer extended control and flexibility since they can be implemented each as a standalone Python :py:class:`class` which can hold state and be mutated at runtime.
+Apps can be implemented each as a standalone Python `namespace`_ which can hold state and be mutated at runtime.
+This allows for all sorts of dynamic call processing logic.
+Apps can also be shared across a *FreeSWITCH* process cluster allowing for centralized call processing overtop a scalable service system.

 Applications are :ref:`loaded <appload>` using :py:class:`~switchy.observe.Client`
 instances which have been associated with a respective